 The good news is that, as the corporate world places an ever-higher emphasis on corporate social responsibility, plenty of ESG investment managers and mutual funds are now available.
 In these cases, low-ESG investments such as tobacco companies or those producing fossil fuels can automatically be excluded from your portfolio.

 The remaining candidates are vetted on the basis of a variety of potential ESG standards that measure performance in the areas important to socially responsible investors.

 There is a challenge, however, particularly if you are completely new to investing and your socially responsible IRA portfolio is your very first step into this world.

-You also need to consider what risk profile you are comfortable with, and some level of diversification is essential if your IRA is going to do what you need for it to do — grow your retirement funds so that they are available when you need them.
+You also need to consider what risk profile you are comfortable with, and some level of diversification is essential if your IRA is going to do what you need it to do — grow your retirement funds so that they are available when you need them.

 How Do You Get Started with a Socially Responsible IRA Portfolio?

 While you can be extremely involved in managing your own socially responsible IRA portfolio, it is good to know that you do not need to learn about the ins and outs of the financial markets in great depth in order to achieve what you aim to — putting your money to work in a way that also betters the environment, the people in it, or both.

 You may simply prefer it if a professional investment manager manages your socially responsible IRA portfolio.
 In general, to build a successful but also socially responsible IRA portfolio, you will want to invest in a variety of financial products — socially responsible stock mutual funds, socially responsible individual stocks, socially responsible exchange-traded funds (or ETFs), and of course, socially responsible index funds.